S. Res. 84 (119th)Bill Overview

 01 · The brief

-This Senate resolution congratulates the Philadelphia Eagles for winning Super Bowl LIX, lists notable game moments and player statistics, and directs the Secretary of the Senate to send an enrolled copy to team leadership.
-It is a non‑binding, ceremonial resolution that was agreed to by unanimous consent.
+This resolution is a simple Senate resolution that formally congratulates the Philadelphia Eagles for winning Super Bowl LIX and directs the Secretary of the Senate to send an enrolled copy to specified team officials.
+It does not create or change federal law or require action by the President.
+Its effect is ceremonial and records the Senate's sentiment and a transmission instruction.

 This Senate resolution congratulates the Philadelphia Eagles for winning Super Bowl LIX, lists notable game moments and player statistics, and directs the Secretary of the Senate to send an enrolled copy to team leadership.